sgoeschl/java-image-processing-survival-guide/paper/README.md

 }
 ```

 ## 5. Convert Image Formats to JPEG

-[Harald: I think the we should promote using the ImageIO API over JAI :-)]
-[Sigi: I would like to use my original approach to hightlight the short-comings]

 The heavy lifting of image format conversion is provided by the Java ImageIO API (the javax.imageio package): "This package contains the basic classes and interfaces for describing the contents of image files, including metadata and thumbnails (IIOImage); for controlling the image reading process (ImageReader, ImageReadParam, and ImageTypeSpecifier) and image writing process (ImageWriter and ImageWriteParam); for performing transcoding between formats (ImageTranscoder), and for reporting errors (IIOException)." (http://docs.oracle.com/javase/7/docs/api/javax/imageio/package-summary.html#package_description)